^

 Acute localized pulpitis

-The nature of pain is not affected by stimuli
+The nature of pain is not affected by irritants

-Passage of the canal during dental examination does not cause pain
+The passage of the canal during a dental examination does not cause pain

 Purulent form of acute periodontitis